syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/how-to.md

 {% endhighlight %}

-While adding the items
+The following screenshot illustrates the result of adding the item.

 ![added item is shown in alert window](images/How-To/AddingItem.png)

-While removing the item
+The following screenshot illustrates the result of removing the item.

 ![removed item is shown in alert window](images/How-To/RemovingItem.png)